Mortgage rates in Nova Scotia

 Closed term mortgages limit how much prepayments you can make every year.
 Typically, lenders will limit annual prepayments to 10%-20% of your mortgage principal amount every year; the exact amount varies.
 Closed term mortgages also limit how much you can increase your monthly mortgage payment.
 Exceeding any of these prepayment limits will result in a prepayment penalty.

 Open mortgages have no prepayment limits.
-You're able to make as much in extra payments towards your mortgage whenever you want during your mortgage term, without penalty.
+You can make as many extra payments towards your mortgage whenever you want during your mortgage term, without penalty.

 In Nova Scotia, most mortgages have closed terms.
 Closed terms have lower interest rates than open term mortgages.
 Additionally, closed term mortgages offer lengthier term lengths so borrowers can lock in their interest rates for a longer period, typically 5 years.